DrKraig/Planning-Algorithms/Project2/README.md

     6. Enjoy!

 ##Videos are present in the ./Ouput folder.
-The output can also be viwed below in GIF format.
+The output can also be viewed below in GIF format.

-## A few instresting things about this prorgam.
-  1. For each and every node, its co-ordinates, neighbours, parent and the distance to reach that node is being stored.
-  2. The parent node has been created so that once the final state is found, a solution could be backtracked.
-  3. The math for finding out the line, rectangle, circle and ellipse equations was found by plotting the map on GeoGebra.
-  4. The program will let you know if the starting point or ending point is inside the obstacle.
-  5. All the equations for the algebraic planes are defined in their approppriate methods in the file Dijkstra_point.py

 <h2> Test Case 1 </h2>